mayavchung/enso-disease/README.md

 * Runs the SIRS model
 * Generates the SIRS model output
 * Analyzes and plots the data
-2. Weather data-SIRS model (HCoV-HKU1, forced by MERRA2 weather data)
+2. MERRA-2/SIRS model (HCoV-HKU1, forced by MERRA-2 specific humidity data)
-* Code runs the SIRS model (using MERRA2 data)
+* Runs the HCoV-HKU1 SIRS model
-* Code analyzes and plots the data
+* Analyzes and plots the data

 The data from the SIRS model (#1) output is provided in the data/ folder.
-The data from the Weather data-SIRS model (#2) is available for download on tigress. **INSERT LINK**
+The data from the MERRA-2/SIRS model (#2) is available for download on tigress. **INSERT LINK**